ExpressionEngine/ExpressionEngine-User-Guide/source/cp/publish/edit.rst

 Create New
 ~~~~~~~~~~

-This will take you to the :doc:`create form <form>` for the indicated channel.
+This will take you to the :doc:`create form <create>` for the indicated channel.

 Title links
 ~~~~~~~~~~~

-This will take you to the :doc:`edit form <form>` for that entry.
+This will take you to the :doc:`edit form <create>` for that entry.
 This is identical to the Edit_ icon.

 Comment links